SebastienRietteMTO/pppy/doc_sphinx/source/overview.rst

 parameterizations.

 The compilation stage is certainly the most tricky with some traps (big/little endian, size of the variables, fortran/C compatibility...).
-Interfacing examples using the ctypesForFortran utility can be found in the :ref:`module <ctypesForFortran>` (and a trivial example is in the examples/test/lib directory).
+A simple interfacing examples using the ctypesForFortran utility can be found in the examples/test/lib directory.

 Parameterization implementation
 -------------------------------